We are not accepting BRIDGE applicants for 2025-2026.

 Applicants must have a record of superior academic achievement and meet one or more of the following criteria:

-• Demonstrate a sustained commitment to diversity through work or volunteer experience, student leadership, or participation with community organizations.
-This may include efforts to reduce health, social, educational, or economic disparities based on race, ethnicity, or gender
+• Demonstrate a sustained commitment to diversity through their work or volunteer experience or leadership of student or community organizations.
+A commitment to diversity may include efforts to improve access and quality of care for all populations

-• Experience financial hardship as a result of family economics
+• Experience financial hardship as a result of family economic circumstances

-• Be a first-generation U.S. citizen or first generation in their family to graduate from a four-year college or university
+• First-generation U.S. citizen or are the first generation in their family to graduate from a four-year college or university

 Application Deadline